WORKSHOPS

 Workshops (Soft skills and interdisciplinary key qualifications)

 Workshop „Good scientific practice” (obligatory).
 We support the implementation of ‚Rules of Good Scientific Practice‘ as demanded by the DFG and in particular, the proper presentation of data and criteria for authorship.
-Dr. Dumpitak from the Research Center in Jülich will organize this essential 2-day workshop with lectures, practical courses, and problem-oriented learning sessions.
+Dr. Anne Hamker trains our doctoral candidates in an essential 1-day workshop with lectures, practical self-study time in small groups, and a final discussion about the important key messages.
+So that all our doctoral students gain important knowledge on applying the rules of good scientific practice in their daily work life.

 Workshop “Biostatistics” (obligatory).
-The 2-day course, which will be offered by A. Engelbrecht, a statistician from Erlangen, who already held the course for the former RTG1660, consists of short presentations about the most relevant statistical applications and examples from biomedical experiments.
+The 2-day course, which will be offered by Dr. Matthias Englbrecht, a statistician from Erlangen, who already held the course for the former RTG1660, consists of short presentations about the most relevant statistical applications and examples from biomedical experiments.
 In addition, the participants will analyze their data in a practical setting and discuss them with colleagues.

-Additional courses and workshops „Special and interdisciplinary key qualifications.“ Additional optional interdisciplinary ½ – to 1-day courses are primarily designed to provide the methodological and technical skills necessary for a scientific career, e.g., flow cytometry, bioinformatics, Excel and Word courses, and literature search.
-Some of these events will be offered by the FAU Graduate School and can be integrated into the curriculum of RTG module I+II (Figure 5), Jour Fixe, and Paul-Ehrlich-Club.
+Additional courses and workshops „Special and interdisciplinary key qualifications“.
+Additional optional interdisciplinary ½ – to 1-day courses are primarily designed to provide the methodological and technical skills necessary for a scientific career, e.g., flow cytometry, bioinformatics, Excel and Word courses, and literature search.
+Some of these events are offered by the FAU Graduate School and can be integrated into the curriculum of RTG module I+II (Figure 5), as part of the Jour Fixe and the Paul-Ehrlich-Club.
 Also, the doctoral candidates can participate in the workshop program of the FAU Graduate Center (about 45 workshops per semester on different topics are offered – see https://www.fau.de/graduiertenzentrum/kurse-und-veranstaltungen/).

 Training courses on research involving animal experiments and genetically modified organisms.
-All doctoral Dr. rer. nat. candidates are strongly encouraged to participate in an animal experimentation course (FELASA B) taught by Dr. Jurgons from the “Präklinisches Experimentelles Tierzentrum (PETZ, the preclinical animal research center at FAU).
-The RTG will, therefore, cover the costs of 17 Dr. rer. nat. candidates.
+All doctoral Dr. rer. nat. candidates working with mice have to participate in an animal experimentation course (FELASA B) taught by Dr. Roland Jurgons and Dr. Susanne Schwarz from the “Präklinisches Experimentelles Tierzentrum (PETZ, the preclinical animal research center at FAU).
+During this course the doctoral students get insights into ethical aspects of mouse work, as well as the practical mouse handling and how to plan their experiments.